Teoscar Hernández Player Props: Mariners vs. Yankees

-The Seattle Mariners, including Teoscar Hernandez (.381 on-base percentage in past 10 games, 84 points above season-long percentage), take on starter Jhony Brito and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+On Thursday, Teoscar Hernandez (.513 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the New York Yankees, whose starting pitcher will be Domingo German.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the Yankees.

 Teoscar Hernández Game Info & Props vs. the Yankees